-The Company is authorized to issue 50,000,000 common shares with a par value of \$0.0001 per share, of which 15,000,000 shares are designated as "Class A common stock".
-As of September 30, 2016, there were 7,000,000 shares of Class A common stock issued and outstanding to Fortress.
+The Company is authorized to issue 50,000,000 common shares with a par value of \$0.0001 per share, of which 15,000,000 shares are designated as "Class A common stock."
+As of September 30, 2017, there were 7,000,000 shares of Class A common stock issued and outstanding to Fortress.
 Dividends are to be distributed pro-rata to the Class A and common stock holders.
 The holders of common stock are entitled to one vote per share of common stock held.
-The Class A common stock holders are entitled to a number of votes per share equal to 1.1 times a fraction, the numerator of which is the sum of the shares of outstanding common stock and the denominator of which is the number of shares of Class A common stock.
-Accordingly, the holder of shares of Class A common stock will be able to control or significantly influence all matters requiring approval by the Company's stockholders, including the election of directors and the approval of mergers or other business combination transactions.
+The Class A common stock holders are entitled to a number of votes per share equal to 1.1 times a fraction, the numerator of which is the sum of the shares of outstanding common stock and the denominator of which is the number of shares of Class A common stock will be able to control or significantly influence all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combination transactions.
 Each share of Class A common stock is convertible, at the option of the holder thereof, into one (1) fully paid and non-assessable share of common stock subject to adjustment for stock splits and combinations.